Welcome to the XMPP Newsletter covering the month of September 2021.

 - Remove exception for last item when purging a node: all items must be removed. (jp)

 Last calls are issued once everyone seems satisfied with the current XEP status.
 After the Council decides whether the XEP seems ready, the XMPP Editor issues a Last Call for comments.
-The feedback gathered during the Last Call help improving the XEP before returning it to the Council for advancement to Draft.
+The feedback gathered during the Last Call help improving the XEP before returning it to the Council for advancement to Stable.

 - XEP-0459 XMPP Compliance Suites 2022